madhavlab/wav2tok/README.md

       --load_dir -> str (Default: None), Model name to load --load_model_epochid -> int (Default: None), Epoch id to load

+# Details of Args for class wav2tok

+    --debug -> int (Default: 0), 1 for debug mode, 0 for work mode

+    --use_transformer -> Boolean (Default: False), if you want to use a transformer network as encoder , but you have to set the args in wav2tok/Src/wav2tok.py in class TransformerEncoder and TransformerSentenceEncoderLayer

+                                             We use BiLSTM encoder, you can tweak parameters in wav2tok/Src/wav2tok.py class Emb

+    --input_dim -> int (Default: 39), input Feature dim (STFT dim or MFCC dim)

+    --emb_dim -> int (Default: 256), Embedding dim (encoder output dim)

+    --num_tokens ->  int (Default: 50), number of tokens to use for tokenization

+    --num_layers -> int (Default: 2), number of layers to use for BiLSTM model (no effect if you want to use Transformer)

+    --device -> str (Default: 'cuda'), GPU device name

+    --dataset -> str (Default: None),Dataset name for clustering ('audios') / takes the training spilt for clustering

+    --cluster_split -> float (Default: 1.0), percentage of training data to use for clustering (data is sampled randomly)

+    --iter_clust -> int   (Default: 500), number of training steps before each clustering session

+    --use_cosine -> Boolean  (Default: False), use cosine similarity in matching task instead of parameterized similarity score

+    --temp -> float (Default: 0.1), temperature for the logits used in cross-entropy calculation

+    --alpha , --beta -> floats  (Default: 0.01,0.01) positive constants in likelihood loss

 # Brief on the functions present in class wav2tok: